-The French word, “Vol-au-Vent” means “Flight in the Wind” originating from France in the early 18th century.
+The French word, “Vol-au-Vent” means “Flight in the Wind”.
+It originates from France in the early 18th century.
 It is a pastry puff that has savoury fillings such as chicken and fish.
 In France, Vol-au-Vent is a snack or appetiser.
-However, in Belgium, it is the main course and commonly seen on the menu in restaurants.
+However, in Belgium, it is the main course and commonly seen on the menu in Belgian restaurants.

-There are two types of Vol-au-Vent for with different filling for selection in the food menu of Het Pakhuis Antwerpen.
-The first choice was prawns, plaice (a type of flatfish) and salad.
+In ‘t Pakhuis Antwerpen, there are two types of Vol-au-Vent with different filling offered in the food menu.
+The first choice is prawns, plaice (a type of flatfish) and salad.
 The second option was chicken, meatballs, mushroom and salad.
-I was told that the latter was the typical Vol-au-Vent and chose the chicken combination since it was the original version.
+I was told that the second one was the typical Vol-au-Vent.
+I decided to choose the chicken combination since it was the original version.

-The “Vol-au-Vent” sauce in Brasserie ‘t Pakhuis was rather tasteless and disappointing.
-As it was my first attempt, I had to seek for more opinions from the rest of the Belgians in the group.
+The Vol-au-Vent sauce in Brasserie ‘t Pakhuis was rather tasteless and disappointing.
+As it was my first attempt, I had to seek more opinions from the rest of the Belgians in the group whether that was the original taste.
 My boyfriend and his brother tasted it.

-They had the same view as me and agreed that the sauce was not flavoursome enough as they had tried better Vol-au-Vent.
-The portion of the food was generous though and comes with a few pieces of croquettes.
-As it was not delicious, I could not finish the whole plate.
+They had the same opinion as me and agreed that the sauce was not flavoursome enough as they had tried better Vol-au-Vent.
+The portion of the food was generous and comes with a few pieces of croquettes.
+As it was not tasty enough, I could not finish the whole dish.

 Rundstoofvlees | Flemish Beef Stew @ €17.50

-Het Pakhuis Antwerpen stews their Rundstoofvlees in their brewed beer, Antwerps Bruin.
-The gravy has a strong bitter taste but yet very sweet at the same time.
-The verdict from three of us on the table was that it should not be overly sweet for this dish.
+Het Pakhuis restaurant stews their Rundstoofvlees in their brewed beer, Antwerps Bruin.
+The gravy had a strong bitter taste but yet tasted very sweet at the same time.
+The verdict from the three of us on the table was that it should not be overly sweet for this dish.

 Fish Waterzooi @ €18.50

 Waterzooi, as the name derives is a Flemish stew dish which first started in Ghent, prepared with fish from the freshwater or sea.
-The Waterzooi of ‘t Pakhuis Antwerpen contains fresh green herbs, potatoes and their brewed beer, Antwerps Blond in the bouillon.
+The Waterzooi of Brasserie Pakhuis Antwerpen contains fresh green herbs, potatoes and their home-brewed beer, Antwerps Blond in the bouillon.
 I had tried this Waterzooi with salmon.

 Steak Tartare @ €22.50

 Steak Tartare is a cold raw dish with chopped small pieces of meat presented in a round mould.
-There is seasoning in Steak Tartare but it should not be overwhelming as tasting the freshness of the meat is still the top priority.
+Seasoning in Steak Tartare should not be overwhelming as tasting the freshness of the meat is still the precedence.
 Here, Het Pakhuis Antwerpen has the condiment perfectly mixed into the raw beef.
+Almost perfect!